cablehead/xs/README.md

         watches the event stream for a `http.response`.
   - [x] You can register event handlers that subscribe to `http.request` events and emit `http.response` events.
+- Ability for a single xs process to serve many stores
+    - so you generally run just one locally, using the systems local process manager, and then add and remove stores to serve via the event stream

 ## Path Traveled